Repair help

 Recommended Frequency: Once a month or as needed for deep cleaning.

-- Always use a microwave-safe cover or paper towel to prevent splatters.
+- Cover your food with a microwave-safe lid or paper towel to prevent splatters.

-- Check and clean the microwave’s vent filters if applicable (especially for built-in or over-the-range models).
+- Check and clean vents/filters (especially for over-the-range microwaves).

-- Wipe the door seal regularly to ensure a tight closure and prevent heat loss.
+- Wipe the door seal regularly to prevent leaks and maintain efficiency.

 Final Thoughts